 Whether you are looking into lessons for yourself or your children, you'll find ulterior motives for taking piano lessons in Philadelphia:

-- Lots of open street parking spots on my block
+- Lots of open street parking spots on the block

-- Coffee & the Italian Market are just blocks away
+- Coffee, shopping, & the Italian Market are just blocks away

 - Easy walking access to the 19107, 19102, 19106, 19103, and 19146 zip codes